hacdias/fintracts/docs/contract-spec.md

 	The parties agree on a currency swap transaction effective as of the 1st of October 2021 and termination on the 1st of October 2025.

-	The BUSAB will pay a principal amount of USD 10,000,000.00, and the BGB will pay a principal amount of EUR 12,500,000.00.
+	BUSAB will pay a principal amount of USD 10,000,000.00, and the BGB will pay a principal amount of EUR 12,500,000.00.

 Signed by BGB and BUSAB on the 15th of September 2021.